jenska/home-server/README.md

 ### Core Software Installation
 #### Ubuntu Server 18.04 LTS
-Download and install as described at ubunut.com
+Download and install as described at <https://www.ubuntu.com/download/server>.
+OpenSSH packages are included by default.

-with OpennSSH
 If you want to run your own DNS server (as a pi-hole docker container), please follow these steps:

 Login as root or enter ```sudo -i```